-The Registrar's Office will run the Grade Verification on final grade due dates throughout the semester.
-In addition, twice a day for the last week of any given semester.
+The Registrar's Office will run the Grade Verification process daily.
 Once the Grade Verification process is run, faculty will not be able to change the final grade reported via Self Service.

 A Grade Change webform will need to be completed if you need to make a change.
-The grade change link can be found on My Hawkeye~Departments~Registrar's Office~Faculty & Staff and click on Grade forms.
-You can then click on the "Grade Change Request" link.
-If you have questions, please reply to the reminder email to request more detailed instructions.
+The grade change link can be found in my Hawkeye within the Forms Library and click on the Grade Change Form box which will take you to the submission page.